Fen Drayton: Amenities

 Much of the working population commutes to work in one of the larger towns or cities nearby; however, there are also a number of farms in the village, some still active.
 The village was one of 20 Land Settlement Association sites established in the 1930s to provide small holdings (around 5 acres of land each) for the growing of salad crops.
-When the scheme was wound up in 1983, Fen Drayton Growers was established as a cooperative to manage sales from the remaining growers.
+When the scheme was wound up in 1983, Fen Drayton Growers was established as a co-operative to manage sales from the remaining growers.
 This was wound up in the 1990s, and most former holdings in the village are no longer productive sites.